Huzaifa8194/YT_downloaded_main/README.md

 # YouTube Downloader

 This project is a simple YouTube video downloader that allows users to input a YouTube video URL and download the video in MP4 format.
-It consists of a frontend interface built with HTML, CSS, and JavaScript, and a backend server built with Node.js using Express and ytdl-core.
+It consists of a frontend interface built with HTML, CSS, and JavaScript, and a backend server built with Node.js using Express and `ytdl-core`.

 ## Features

-- Input a YouTube video URL
+- **Input YouTube Video URL:** Users can conveniently input any valid YouTube video URL into the provided input field.
-- Download the video in MP4 format
+- **Download in MP4 Format:** The application seamlessly downloads the specified YouTube video in MP4 format, ensuring compatibility across various devices and platforms.

 ## Installation